Secret ingredients to quality software

 pr template asking for context

-Figure: Good example - This PR template asks for **context needed to review**, along with links to guidance for creating great PRs ⭐
+Figure: Good example - This PR template asks for context (to help reviewers), along with guidance links for creating great PRs ⭐

 For the original article check out Don't "Push" Your Pull Requestsby Ilya Grigorik.